Svehla/chat_gpt_internals_for_nerd_coders/readme.md

 # chat gpt internals for nerd coders

-Backup presentation that aims to illustrate the mathematics behind large language models, such as the one powering ChatGPT, through animations.
+Presentation that aims to illustrate the mathematics behind large language models, such as the one powering ChatGPT, through animations.